 Information for UK SMEs who want to apply for an innovation loan, including finding a suitable competition, the application process and loan agreement.

-Innovate UK is running a pilot programme of flexible, patient innovation loans, which will be delivered through Innovate UK Loans Ltd, a wholly-owned subsidiary.
+Innovate UK has completed a £75m pilot programme of innovation loans and is running a programme of up to £210m of innovation continuity loans.
+These are to provide flexible and patient capital to support business growth through innovation.
+This will be delivered through Innovate UK Loans Ltd, a wholly-owned subsidiary of UK Research and Innovation.
 Innovate UK is working to broaden the range of innovation finance support available to businesses, so they can access funding at all stages of innovation.

 If you would like to apply for an innovation loan, this guidance will help you to find a relevant opportunity and complete an application.
 It includes information on what happens after you have submitted an application and if you are successful.